arshad-ceo/arshad-ceo/README.md

-- 👋 Hi, I’m @arshad-ceo
+- 👋 Hi, I’m Mohd Arshad Ansari
 - 👀 I’m interested in Full Stack Development
 - 🌱 I’m currently learning React
-- 😄 Pronouns: He/Him

 <!---
 arshad-ceo/arshad-ceo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.